scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[5:16]** And he said: “Great is the power of Barisat!
 I will make another today, and tomorrow he will prepare my food.”

 **[6:1]** When I, Abraham, however, heard such words from my father, I laughed in my mind

 **[6:2]** and sighed in the grief and in the anger of my soul,

-**[6:3]** and said: “How then can that which is made by him—manufactured statues—be a helper of my father?
+**[6:3]** and said: “How then can that which is made by him — manufactured statues — be a helper of my father?

 **[6:4]** Or shall the body then be subject to its soul, and the soul to the spirit, and the spirit to folly and ignorance!”